chloehuang18/color-palette/README.md

 # Color Palette Project
 Please visit: https://chloehuang18.github.io/color-palette/

+* Project Name : Color Palette
+* Tools : HTML, CSS, JavaScript
+* Description : This is a web application that helps you pick the color codes.

 I love colors!
 Colors make things beautiful and give you different feelings and messages.
 I have some knowledge of the color theory but I can't remember each color code.
 Whenever I did a web project, I always spent a good amount of time finding the right color, because I want to make sure my web pages look professional and neat.
 Finding the right colors for web pages plays a key role in the entire process.